 Travel Insurance is compulsory for all travellers.
 This clause is a duty of care to protect our travellers, but excludes those nationals of countries where local law prohibits a compulsory service that is not included in the tour price.
 Whilst Travel Insurance is strongly recommended for these nationals, we will not apply these booking conditions where law prohibits it.
 However, all travellers will be expected to sign a waiver before commencing their tour acknowledging that they are aware of the increased risks associated with Adventure Travel & that they understand that Wayoutback will not be held responsible fo

-Our safaris are true outback camping adventures that include walking, hiking and swimming as we explore the wonders of Central Australia.
+Fitness Level Our safaris are true outback camping adventures that include walking, hiking and swimming as we explore the wonders of Central Australia.
 We walk an average of about 2-3km each day so a reasonable level of fitness is required, particularly in the summer months with high temperature levels.
 Be aware that it is adventure camping rather than soft camping so good health is important.

-Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (or can be hired for $50), toiletries, swim wear, towel, camera, comfortable and casual clothing.
+What To Bring Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (or can be hired for $50), toiletries, swim wear, towel, camera, comfortable and casual clothing.

-We do not take children under 16 years of age.
+Child Policies We do not take children under 16 years of age.